 E Glass Fibre

-What is Fibreglass?
+What is E-fibreglass?

 These E-glass products complement Newtex’s product range.

-Fiberglass manufacturing
+Fibreglass manufacturing

-General Characteristics of E- Fibreglass
+General Characteristics of E-fibreglass

 Physical and mechanical characteristics